China spares major cognac makers from EU brandy dumping duties

-SHANGHAI: China spared major cognac producers Pernod Ricard and Remy Cointreau from new duties of up to 35 per cent on EU brandy announced on Friday (Jul 4), provided they sell at a minimum price.
+SHANGHAI: China spared major cognac producers Pernod Ricard and Remy Cointreau from new duties of up to 35 per cent on European Union brandy announced on Friday (Jul 4), provided they sell at a minimum price.

 China's Commerce Ministry issued its final ruling following an investigation into brandy originating in the European Union, most of it cognac from France, first launched last year.

+In addition, China's commerce ministry will also give back deposits made by brandymakers since October 2024, when provisional duties were imposed.
+The refund issue, which weighed particularly heavily on smaller producers, was one of the sticking points in months-long negotiations, two industry sources said.

+Remy Martin-owner Remy Cointreau said in a statement that the deal on minimum price commitments constituted "a substantially less punitive alternative", thus enabling "the strengthening of some investments in China".

-French cognac makers have complained they are collateral damage in a broader trade row between Brussels and Beijing over import tariffs imposed on China-made electric vehicles (EVs).
+French cognac makers generate global exports of US$3 billion a year combined.
+They have complained they are collateral damage in a broader trade row between Brussels and Beijing over import tariffs imposed on China-made electric vehicles (EVs).

-Last October, China imposed temporary anti-dumping measures of up to 39 per cent on imports of brandy from the EU, including on French brands including Hennessy and Remy Martin, after the European Union accused Beijing of giving its auto industry unfair subsidies, and imposed duties on imports of Chinese-made EVs.
+China imposed temporary anti-dumping measures last October of up to 39 per cent on imports of brandy from the EU, including Hennessy and Remy Martin, after the bloc accused Beijing of giving its auto industry unfair subsidies, and imposed duties on imports of Chinese-made EVs.

+"The French government has been raising this repeatedly with the Chinese government and saying this is a major bone of contention," said a senior French industry source with knowledge of the China negotiations, who declined to be named because they were not authorised to speak to the media.

+"I think both sides, France and China, did not want this to get out of hand, they wanted to find a resolution."

 Monthly cognac exports to China, the world's most valuable market for the spirit, have fallen by as much as 70 per cent due to the trade dispute, according to data from the Bureau National Interprofessionnel du Cognac (BNIC), an industry body.